When did I fall in love with this wild and beautiful spot…….

 - Thermostatically controlled high efficiency boiler system, minimised via wood-burning stove heating option, solar thermal panels for hot water, quality heat-gain windows and hefty insulation.

-- All cleaners, from surface and toilet cleaning, to products provided for dishwasher and hand washing, are chlorine and phosphate-free and based on natural ingredients (they do the job, but minimise any impact in the River Spey!)
+- All cleaners, from surface and toilet cleaning, to products provided for dishwasher and hand washing, are chlorine and phosphate-free and based on natural ingredients (they do the job, but minimise any impact in the River Spey!).
+We buy bulk and refill containers and dispensers.

 - Electricity purchased from Good Energy, so we contribute to their mission of providing a sustainable solution to climate change through renewable energy systems.